MartinBitsch2/DL_og_NLP/Eksamensscripts/test.md

-#Hej dette er en test
+# Hej dette er en test

 **bliver dette med fed??**

+* liste?
+* også list?

+1. And you can also create ordered lists
+2. by using numbers
+3. and listing new items in the lists
+4. on their own lines